 |Overall Acceptance Rate||81%|

-Let's take a look at to get a clearer idea of what University of Dayton offers and if it sounds like a good fit for you.
+Let's take a look at these areas to get a clearer view of what University of Dayton offers and if the school could be a good choice for you.

-It is moderately difficult to get into University of Dayton.
-Around 81% of applicants get into University of Dayton each year.
-Out of 16,658 applications received in 2021, 13,475 students were offered admission.
+University of Dayton is moderately difficult to get into.
+The acceptance rate at University of Dayton is 81%.
+Out of 17,260 applications received in 2022, 13,919 students were offered admission.

-Out of all the first-year, full-time undergrads who start at University of Dayton, around 91% return for the next year.
-University of Dayton's six-year graduation rate for undergrads is 81%.
+Around 88% of students who start at University of Dayton return the next year.
+Around 80% of students who started at University of Dayton earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Graduates in the class of 2021 had an average of $32,781 in student loans per borrower.
+In 2020, students graduated with an average of $32,154 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If University of Dayton seems like a school you want to apply to, click the heart button to save it to your college list.

-University of Dayton is located in the suburban setting of Dayton, Ohio, less than an hour from Cincinnati.
+University of Dayton is located in the suburban setting of Dayton, Ohio, in the suburbs of Cincinnati.

 If you want to see University of Dayton for yourself, plan a visit.
 The best way to reach campus is to take Interstate 75 to Dayton, or book a flight to the nearest airport, Dayton International.